abhishektaneja/NetflixSkipIntro/README.md

 ### NetflixSkipIntro

-A chrome extention to auto click skip into button
+A chrome extention to auto click "skip into" and "skip recap" button